 As Alfredo Del Rosso's scheduled retirement date of August of 1969 approached, he began to have second thoughts about stepping down as pastor of the Church of the Nazarene in Civitavecchia, Italy.
 He attempted to talk missionary superintendent Roy Fuller into just one more year in that coastal town, suggesting that young Salvatore Scognamiglio -- who was slated to replace him -- could be put to work in another church for one year.
 Perhaps the now 79-year-old Del Rosso feared the unknowns of being completely retired.
-He was alone now; Niny was gone.
-But Roy Fuller didn't budge and kindly, but firmly, he insisted that Del Rosso step down and allow Scognamiglio to step in as planned.
+He was alone.
+His wife Niny was gone.
+But Roy Fuller didn't budge and kindly, but firmly insisted that Del Rosso step down and allow Scognamiglio to step in as planned.

 The work of the district for which Del Rosso had laid the foundations also continued to progress.
 In 1971 two more men were ordained and that summer the district's first youth camp was conducted (the Italians had already participated in two all-Europe youth institutes).

 After property had been purchased and renovated for church/office/parsonage space in the Montesacro suburb of Rome, the Fullers invited Del Rosso to give the dedicatory address.
 However, a snowstorm prevented him from making the trip from Prato to Rome.
 The new chapel was located close to the home of Del Rosso's daughter Noemi, and she and her family joined the Boccinis and the Fullers to become the nucleus of that congregation.
 Two of Del Rosso's other daughters, Febe and Lea, were part of the Salvation Army in England and Italy.